cloudvista/vaa/pws/pws-summary.md

 Based solely on the Client Use Analysis Reports, the Contractor shall provide recommendations to upgrade the use of the top three RPC-using Point-of-Care VistA Clients to deliver better clinical care.

 => This task requires the contractor to provide recommendations to upgrade CPRS (and two other clients) to deliver better clinical care (more safe, more efficient, etc).
 These recommendations must come from soley the clinical workflow (RPC flows) analysis of section 5.2.3.

+## History
+Originally the PWS was an extension of a prior OIT project to analyze RPC traffic called Vista Adaptive Maintenance (VAM).
+The VAM project (completed in 2020) demonstrated it was possible to non-invasively capture RPC traffic from VistA systems hosted in the VA Enterprise Cloud (VAEC), and that one could do bulk summary statistics of RPC traffic.
+VAM however did not do any analysis of the RPC flows (workflow analytics) that this current PWS is concerned with.